vedph/mqdq_mqutil/doc/import.md

 Full lines or paragraphs are split into words because users might want to add an apparatus or other metadata entry to that text.
 We thus split every text when importing it; then, users will be able to edit metadata at will.
 Once exporting, we will just reassemble the full, unsplit text when we find that no such editing occurred.
 We can easily spot when this happened, by looking at those rows with `split` attribute having no tile connected to any of the item's layers.

-5. store the item and its text part in the target database.

-Once this phase is completed, we have remodeled and imported all the works text into a Cadmus database.
-We now have to turn to apparatus.
+Once this phase is completed, we have remodeled and imported all the works text into a set of JSON files, representing the dumps of the objects which will be stored in the Cadmus database.
+This is more useful than directly storing them in the database, as it allows for checking by simply looking at text files.

-### Apparatus
+### 2. Apparatus

-1. check if an apparatus exists for the text file opened.
-By convention, apparatus documents have the same file location and name of the text document, with the addition of an `-app` suffix in their name.
+Importing apparatus requires that text have been parsed first, so that we have their JSON dumps available.

-TODO: process apparatus...
+TODO:

+### 3. Thesauri

+Finally, we import thesauri by scanning all the apparatus documents.
+This produces a single JSON dump with all the thesauri, 2 for each document (for witnesses and authors).

+This document will be then pasted into the Cadmus profile configuration file.

 ## Commands